 Our produced water management solutions maximize water reuse, recovering valuable resources such as fresh water and minimize induced seismicity.
 We believe in long-term partnerships to help the upstream industry maximize its water resources and reduce waste associated with production and exploration.

 Maintaining safe operations

 Veolia employees lead safety together, making safe behaviors and work practices a core value of everything we do.
 Each employee is committed to Goal Zero, our organization-wide commitment to strive for zero work-related injuries or illnesses.
 We consistently achieve the lowest incidence rates in the industry and work closely with our customers to add value and commitment to their safety protocol.

 Chevron San Ardo

-The refinery in San Ardo, CA features the first-ever installation of OPUS® (Optimized Pretreatment and Unique Separation) technology.
+The central production facility in San Ardo, CA features the first-ever installation of OPUS® (Optimized Pretreatment and Unique Separation) technology.

 The project is the first produced water desalination facility in the world to use OPUS technology, a multiple-treatment process that removes contaminants sufficiently to meet the requirements for discharge.